Mental health

 Search Our Services Portal to find out details about the mental health services we commission.

-Primary Health Tasmania has overseen the establishment of the Launceston Head to Health adult mental health centre.
+Primary Health Tasmania oversaw the establishment of the Launceston Medicare Mental Health Centre (formerly known as Launceston Head to Health) in 2021.

-The Australian Government is also funding new Head to Health services in Burnie, Devonport and outer Hobart – and we are leading this work.
+The Australian Government is also funding new Medicare Mental Health Centres in Burnie, Devonport and outer Hobart – and we are leading this work.

-They will complement – rather than replace or duplicate – services already provided in the community, and will connect people with other local services for ongoing care.
+The centres complement – rather than replace or duplicate – services already provided in the community, and connect people with other local services for ongoing care.

 Establishing new headspace services

-Primary Heath Tasmania is overseeing the establishment of two new headspace services for Tasmania – a new headspace centre on Hobart’s eastern shore and a statewide early psychosis youth service.
+Primary Heath Tasmania is overseeing the establishment of two new headspace services for Tasmania – a new headspace centre on Hobart’s eastern shore and an early psychosis service for young people.

 Read more here.